 The Doris Chen PhD Award

-The Doris Chen Scholarship has been established through the generous support of the husband of the late and esteemed mathematician, Dr Doris Chen.
-Mr Shou-Lum Chen CBE is an alumnus and Honorary Fellow of Imperial.
+The Doris Chen Scholarship has been established through the generous support of the husband of the late Dr Doris Chen, the first woman mathematician on the regular faculty at the University of Hong Kong, much loved and respected by generations of undergraduates.
+Mr Shou-Lum Chen CBE was an alumnus and Honorary Fellow of Imperial.
 Their son, Professor William Chen, is a double-graduate of Imperial’s Department of Mathematics and is a former member of its academic staff.

 The Doris Chen PhD Award